bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 Concept and general usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-System events are messages that are broadcasted across the Axon Ivy
+System events are messages that are broadcasted across the |axon-ivy|
 system and that will be delivered to any interested party.
 System events
 have a name and are categorized, and they may carry an optional
 parameter object.
 System events can only be sent within the same